elcritch/figuro/README.md

 This will enable the render enginer to run on in a shared library while the widget / application layer runs in a NimScript.

+## Docs

+Well you can write some!
+Or not, but eventually I'll try to add some.
+First we need to actually have a widget and event system.

 ## Goal

 Massive profits and world domination of course. ;) Failing that the ability to write cool UI apps easily, in pure Nim.